nrwl/nx/docs/shared/nx-plugin.md

 - Add the plugin's project to the `nx.json` file
 - Add files to the disk using templates

-There will be a exported default function that will be the main entry for the generator.
+There will be an exported default function that will be the main entry for the generator.

 ### Generator options